roman-milk/roman-milk.github.io/my-fair-slut.md

  I graduated and started up my own business with funds from Mrs. Capelli and a few of the other rich wives I controlled.
 During the start up year of my business Kathy and I made several new slaves through tapes and hypnosis.
 Kathy always insisted on watching me hypnotize a new victim.
 It turned her on to no end.
 Luckily for me, it also made her more and more susceptible with each session.
 I eventually had her but there was no way I was going to make her a slut like the rest.
 So I made her a slut only when addressing me directly and only in sexual situations.
 It was perfect.
 We were equals in life, in conversations, challenges, arguments, everything.
 But when things heated up she was the ultimate Bitch Mistress and I was her Master.

  We picked staff with the appropriate skills and looks (or the looks of their spouses) for the office.
 Training videos conditioned them all.
 Friday's at 3 there would be a group orgy that I never seemed to tire of.
 And we would spice it up with various guest sluts.
 They were all very happy and therefore also very productive.
 No one wanted to lose their job and miss out on all the action, even though they didn't remember most of it (all of it for some) but the feeling was there.
-Report_Story #7